OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 ```
 which can be computed by integers only.

-The code could looks as follows
+The code could look as follows
 ```
 circ_center = sint.get_input_from(0, size = 2)
 radius = sint.get_input_from(0)